geo1007-labinstructions

 3. Adding style to a layer with SLD (Styled Layer Descriptor)

-The next step is to add ‘style’ to the 2 layers you defined, with the cartographic goal to create a nicer looking digital map.
+The next step is to add style to the 2 layers you defined, with the cartographic goal of creating a nicer looking digital map.

 In this step you use the top10nl SLD files that you copied to the data/styles directory.

-Then ‘validate’ the style (and look at possible warnings or errors, and correct them) and when no errors then ‘submit’ the style.
+Then ‘validate’ the style (and look at possible warnings or errors, and correct them) and when there are no errors, ‘submit’ the style.

 Under ‘WMS settings’ you can make your new style the default style for that layer.

-Explain why an SLD style definition is often layer-specific (in other words: why can it not be applied to just any layer).
+1a.
+Why is an SLD style definition often layer-specific?
+In other words, why can an SLD file generally not be applied to just any layer?

-Instead of using an already existing SLD file (as under step 3 above), you now make an SLD file yourself for the ‘parcels’ layer, ‘from scratch’.
-It can be a simple style (all parcels the same color (of the polygon and/or of the boundary line)), or a style that has different colors based on the values of one of the properties (= attributes) of the ‘parcels’ feature.
+Instead of using an already existing SLD file (as under step 3 above), you now make an SLD file yourself for the parcels layer, from scratch.
+It can be a simple style (all parcels the same color for the polygon and/or the boundary line), or a style that uses different colors based on the values of one of the properties (= attributes) of the parcels feature.

 Goal of this part of the assignment is to make a ‘map mashup’ using the output of WMS servers.